When We Are in Need: Casting and characters

-Ramsey found production on the episode "exhausting" but among her favorite on set.
-She held a real rifle in the episode and struggled with its weight; some of these moments were included in the episode to reflect Ellie's struggle.
+Bella Ramsey, who portrays Ellie, found production on the episode "exhausting" but among their favorite on set.
+They held a real rifle in the episode and struggled with its weight; some of these moments were included in the episode to reflect Ellie's struggle.
 Ramsey felt Ellie was attempting to imitate Joel in those scenes, particularly in her handling of the gun and attempts to sound tough.
-For the scene in which Ellie kills David, Ramsey said Ellie "learns that she really has this capacity for violence" which she finally expresses; she thought Ellie "scares herself because it felt so good".
-She considered it a turning point for Ellie, and felt she will have post-traumatic stress disorder as a result of her experience.
+For the scene in which Ellie kills David, Ramsey said that Ellie "learns that she really has this capacity for violence", which she finally expresses; they thought Ellie "scares herself because it felt good".
+Ramsey considered it a turning point for Ellie, and felt the character would have post-traumatic stress disorder as a result of her experience.

-In June 2022, Druckmann announced Baker—who portrayed Joel in the video games—would feature in the series; his character name was revealed in December.
-Mazin and Druckmann considered Baker's inclusion in the series important due to his proximity to the games; meanwhile, Baker never assumed he would be involved in the series, except perhaps as a small cameo like a clicker.
-Upon being approached by Mazin and Druckmann, Baker did not initially remember James from the games; he expected a small role but was surprised by the character's significance upon reading the script.
+In June 2022, Druckmann announced Troy Baker—who portrayed Joel in the video games—would feature in the series; his character name was revealed in December.
+Mazin and Druckmann considered Baker's inclusion in the series important due to his proximity to the games; meanwhile, Baker never assumed he would be involved in the series, except perhaps as a cameo appearance like a clicker.
+Upon being approached by Mazin and Druckmann, Baker did not initially remember James from the games; he was surprised by the character's significance upon reading the script.

 Baker did not want to portray James as a villain but as someone with truth and empathy, reflected in his inability to shoot Ellie when prompted.
 He considered James a pragmatist who believes "David is the Devil" and, as a result, wants to remain on his good side; when Ellie's capabilities threaten to usurp James's position alongside David, he becomes defensive.
 Abbasi directed Baker to pray in the opening scene, but Baker suggested otherwise, noting James "thinks it's all bullshit".
 He felt James was likely preparing to enter law enforcement when the outbreak occurred, supporting his experience with weaponry and demonstrations of morality.

-Prior to the announcement of Shepherd's casting, rumors suggested Baker would play David, but he felt it "would've been too on the nose".
-Shepherd's casting was revealed in the first trailer in December.
+Prior to the announcement of Scott Shepherd's casting as David, rumors suggested Baker would play the character, but he felt it "would've been too on the nose".
+Shepherd's casting was revealed in the first trailer in December 2022.
 Druckmann felt the series allowed a deeper look into the character's complexities than the game; he and Mazin wanted to humanize David in his initial interactions with Ellie, before revealing more of his true actions when he slaps a young girl.
 Druckmann found David's goal of producing offspring through violence representative of some organized religions, and Mazin noted his goal to "secure a future" reflective of the ideologies of white supremacists.